Kudos to energy

 - Passive low-E coatings or Hard coats.
-Made using pyrolytic process giving a pyrolytic coating.
-This is applied to glass ribbon while it is being made on the floatline which makes the coating fuse with the glass surface.
+Made using a pyrolytic process giving a pyrolytic coating.
+This is applied to the glass ribbon while it is being made on the floating which makes the coating fuse with the glass surface.
 This creates a strong bond with the glass thus called a hard coat.

 - Low- e coatings which are solar controlled and form a soft coat.
-This is made using Magnetron Sputtering Vapor deposition (MSVD) process.
-This is used off line on pre-cut glass in a chamber with vacuum at room temperature.
-This needs too be sealed in on insulated glass laminated unit.
+This is made using the Magnetron Sputtering Vapor deposition (MSVD) process.
+This is used offline on pre-cut glass in a chamber with a vacuum at room temperature.
+This needs to be sealed in on an insulated glass laminated unit.
 It has lower emissivity and higher solar control performance.
-This has highest solar control benefit.
+This has the highest solar control benefit.

 Related Post: Does Triple Glazing Help in Thermal Insulation?

 In cold climates hard coat is good.
 As it allows some infrared to pass through.
 Keeping your house warmer.
 It also allows your inner warmth to stay in.

 If you are in a hot to cold climate soft coat is better as it gives UV protection and better U-Value.
 It also reflects warm and cool air back into your room instead of letting it out.